Do you sprout wheat at home?

 - Add 2 cups of grains into your jar.
 Be sure to leave plenty of room, and only fill the jar 1/2 way.
 They will expand when they have soaked for a while.

 - Add cool (not cold) water to cover at least 4 inches above the grains.

 - Allow to sit for 12-24 hours, depending on temperature.
 In warmer weather, you will want to drain them quicker and more often.

 - Drain, then rinse well.
 Do this by adding water to fill and then tilting the jar on it’s side to drain well.
 I leave it to drain in the sink for about 30 minutes, then set it on it’s side.

 After two days, your wheat will begin sprouting and look like this:

-- Carefully remove them from the jar and either place in a dehydrator (like this one-affiliate link) or on a cookie sheet in a single layer.
+- Carefully remove them from the jar and either place in a dehydrator, or on a cookie sheet in a single layer.